walleyyang/orderflow/README.md

 - ***Cumulative Max Delta:*** Displays the cumulative max delta for the previous bar to the MaxBarLookBack.
 - ***Cumulative Min Delta:*** Displays the cumulative min delta for the previous bar to the MaxBarLookBack.

-# OrderFlowStrategy
+# OrderFlowStats Indicator
-The following are the current properties for the OrderFlowStrategy:
+The following are the current properties for the OrderFlowStats Indicator:
 - ***MaxBarLookBack:*** The x amount of previous bars used for calculations.
 - ***FlatRange:*** The number used to determine the flat range.
 For example, entering 1 will create a range of 1 to -1.
 Anything between there will be considered flat.

-# Common Error
-***Incorrect Data Series:*** The strategy may be set in the Strategies tab next to the other tabs such as Accounts, Orders, Executions, etc. Setting it here may default the data series to a non volumetric data series, which may cause errors.